muhammad-rafi/cisco-nso-docker/README.md

 -rwxr-xr-x 1 expert expert 192008887 May 21 13:04 nso-5.5.linux.x86_64.installer.bin
 drwxrwxr-x 2 expert expert      4096 May 23 12:28 packages
 ```
 You may notice that I have `nso-5.5.linux.x86_64.installer.bin` in my `nso` directory, however, when you downloaded the installer, it has *.signed.bin extention.
 This is becuase after dowloading the NSO installer and NEDs, we need to extract them.

-To extract the NSO installer
+To extract the NSO installer, run `sh nso-5.5.linux.x86_64.signed.bin`
 ```bash
 sh nso-5.5.linux.x86_64.signed.bin